Rashiidmataan/Rashiidmataan/README.md

   i am quite adept in the following skills as well:

   1.Quark and QuarkExpress..

   2.Adobe Acrobat ,Adobe creative suit and Adoobe illustrator.

-  3.Adobe in Design,Adobe flash and Adobe  Photoshop with photo Editing 4.planner and visualizating new aethetic Modal 5.Flexible, projectiong and representative many more
+  3.Adobe in Design,Adobe flash and Adobe  Photoshop with photo Editing

+  4.planner and visualizating new aethetic Modal.

+  5.Flexible, projectiong and representative many more